-Game has been attracting international interest for more than 150 years: first trophy hunters, then, increasingly, those who hunted for gain.
-A potent mix of politics, power, fear and greed fueled the unscrupulous slaughter of game by locals and Europeans alike, so that by 1890 animal populations had reached an all-time low.
-Remaining large mammals were mostly wiped out by a rinderpest epidemic in 1895-6.
+Wildlife in Botswana National Parks has been attracting international interest for more than 150 years: first trophy hunters, then, increasingly, those who hunted for gain.
+A potent mix of politics, power, fear and greed-fueled the unscrupulous slaughter of game by locals and Europeans alike, so that by 1890 animal populations had reached an all-time low.
+The remaining large mammals were mostly wiped out by a rinderpest epidemic in 1895-6.
 Relatively little game survived into the 20th century.
 However populations did recover, although elephant numbers failed to reach former levels until about 1968.

 While the desire to maintain the quality of the wildlife experience remains, human resources have improved dramatically and systems are more robust and dependable.
 Many graduates are now employed and innovation is taking place.

-Chobe National Park witnesses staggering concentrations of up to 50,000 elephant.
-The flood plain of the Chobe River provides a stunning backdrop for these vast herds and in the hills overlooking the plains, there are other treats such as roan, sable and one of the highest concentrations of Greater kudu in Africa.
+Chobe National Park boasts concentrations of up to 50,000 elephant.
+The flood plain of the Chobe River provides a stunning backdrop for these vast herds and in the hills overlooking the plains, there are roan, sable and one of the highest concentrations of kudu in Africa.